 Prior to the mid-19th century, common-law marriage was recognised as valid.
 This is a marriage entered by the exchange of vows.
 The courts have taken a liberal view in recognising common-law marriages contracted in other jurisdictions, even where there has been non-compliance with the laws of the place concerned.
 This has occurred in countries where law and order have broken down and it is impossible to produce formal records.

 Subject to exceptions, the parties to the marriage must be over 18 years of age.
 They must be of sound mind and have mental capacity.
 They must not be within certain forbidden degrees of relationship.

-There was provision by which an application may be made to the court to permit a marriage, notwithstanding that one or both parties are under 18 years.
-An exemption may be granted in exceptional circumstances if this is in the best interests of the party.
+There was provision by which an application may be made to the court to permit a marriage, notwithstanding that one or both parties were under 18 years.
+An exemption may be granted in exceptional circumstances if this was in the best interests of the party.

 A person may not marry unless he is unmarried.
 A person who has been divorced may remarry.
 A person divorced under the laws of another jurisdiction may only remarry if the divorce is recognised under Irish law.

 The conditions for recognition of foreign divorce were narrow during the period when divorce was constitutionally prohibited in Ireland.
 Since then, and also by reason of EU requirements, the grounds for recognition of a foreign divorce have broadened considerably.

 If a divorce is recognised in another jurisdiction, for example, on the basis of temporary residence, but not recognised in Ireland, then a remarriage may be valid in accordance with the laws of the foreign jurisdiction but not in accordance with the laws of Ireland.

 It is the criminal offence of bigamy for a person who is married to go through a ceremony of marriage.
 Parties who are already married may remarry by way of a further ceremony of marriage without committing bigamy.
 The crime of bigamy is rarely charged or prosecuted.